 Enrollment assistance and help understanding your Medicare Summary Notices (MSN) is also available.

-Donna can be reached at firstname.lastname@example.org
+need.
+Yvonne can also be reached by emailing her at

 Medicare is our country's health insurance program for people age 65 or older.

 Certain people younger then age 65 can qualify for Medicare, too, including those

 who have disabilities and those who have permanent kidney failure or amyotrophic lateral

 sclerosis (Lou Gehrig's disease).
 The program helps with the cost of

 You may receive general information about the Medicare program or apply for Medicare

 benefits at Social Security by calling 800-772-1213 or online at: www.ssa.gov

 The New York Elderly Pharmaceutical Insurance Coverage (EPIC) program is a New York State program for seniors administered by the Department of